-Braces sometimes get a bad rap, especially with adult patients.
+Braces sometimes get a bad reputation, especially with adult patients.
 Traditional metal braces are prominent, which may make you feel self-conscious about your smile for the duration of treatment.

 Today's options for braces are more expansive than they may have been in your youth.
 White braces made from ceramic material blend in with your teeth so they're less obvious.
 Understanding more about ceramic braces may help you choose the braces right for you and your lifestyle.

 Traditional braces are made from metal, attached to the teeth and secured with small elastic bands.
-The bands come in a variety of colors.
-Patients can choose white elastics for a more subtle look or opt for brightly colored bands; however, the metal remains highly visible.
+The bands come in a variety of colours.
+Patients can choose white elastics for a more subtle look or opt for brightly coloured bands; however, the metal remains highly visible.